PostGraduate Course

 Career Progression

 The academic content of the programme together with the experience gained from practice based learning leads to excellent employment opportunities.
-There are excellent opportunities for graduate dietitians in hospitals, community or public health as well as the food industry, research, sports or to pursue a higher research degree (PhD) in the area of human nutrition.
+There are ever expanding career opportunities for registered dietitians in a variety of roles including acute and community health care, public health as well as the food industry, research, sports or to pursue a higher research degree (PhD) in the area of human nutrition.

 Duration